 Advanced Filtering

-Inbound and outbound threats are identified for blocking or quarantining suspicious emails.
+Suspicious emails and other inbound and outbound threats are blocked or quarantined.
 Content filtering rules with multiple search strings can be defined to search emails for keywords or other content that may indicate threats.
-These content filters can automatically take actions based on the results, such as, reject the message, add points to the message's spam score, or quarantine it for administrative review.
+These content filters can automatically take actions based on the results, such as rejecting the message, adding points to the message's spam score, or quarantining it for administrative review.

 Content filters are also applied to attachments such as video files, images, or executable files to scan for malicious activity.
-They can even detect Microsoft Office documents containing potentially malicious macros and send them to the administrative quarantine for review.
+They can even detect Microsoft Office documents containing potentially malicious macros (still a favorite delivery mechanism) and send them to the administrative quarantine for review.

 Allow/Deny Lists

-Known email abusers are automatically blocked using address matching, IP blacklists, and host matching.
-Conversely, authorized users are automatically sent through when whitelisted.
+Known email abusers are automatically blocked using address matching, IP blocklists, and host matching.
+Conversely, authorized senders on your allow list are automatically sent through.

 Internal Threat Detection and Prevention

 Policy rules, encryption, and automatic secure redirects can help protect sensitive company data from intentional or inadvertent data leaks.
-Data is automatically sent over an encrypted connection using Secure Sockets Layer (SSL) or Transport Layer Security (TLS), and HTTP requests can be automatically redirected to HTTPS for encrypted access to the SecurityGateway interface.
+Data can be automatically sent over an encrypted connection using Transport Layer Security (TLS), and HTTP requests can be automatically redirected to HTTPS for encrypted access to the SecurityGateway interface.
 Administrators can set up policies that detect sensitive data and prevent it from being sent outside of your network.
-Scripts using the Sieve email filtering language can be used to create advanced content filtering rules for industry or business-specific data.
+Scripts using the Sieve email filtering language can be used to create advanced content filtering rules for industry- or business-specific data.

 Protecting Your Network Against Your Biggest Security Threat

-A secure email gateway provides significant protection against malicious messages.
-This prevents the overwhelming majority of phishing emails, dangerous links, and attachments from ever hitting your employees’ mailboxes, and provides protection against the biggest threat to your network: mistakes by your employees.
+A secure email gateway provides significant protection against malicious messages, preventing the overwhelming majority of phishing emails, dangerous links, and attachments from ever reaching your employees' mailboxes, and providing protection against the biggest threat to your network: mistakes by your employees.